medavox/tuki-nuwa.old/text/dictionary.md

 a    | and
-ha   | ah, ha, uh, oh, ooh, aw, well hi   | (interj) hey! (calling sb's attention) i 	 | marks start of object noun-phrase (introduces a direct object) ju   | or jupa | adj->verb | to make sth come to have the property of the following adj phrase; to <adjective phrase>ify sth; to make sth `<adjective phrase>`; sasa tawa li jupa hilu i mi  = the wind is making me cold. mi jupa <safe> i tumu  = I'm making the room safe ka   | also, too, even, indeed (emphasizes the word(s) before it) ki   | question-marker: "is it the case that/is it that/est-ce que"; comes before statement. li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject"
+ha   | ah, ha, uh, oh, ooh, aw, well hi   | (interj) hey! (calling sb's attention) hinsu | future-tense marker; replaces li in a sentence.
+Ipuki kama la, mi hinsu pali i lu.
+"I'll do it later." i    | marks start of object noun-phrase (introduces a direct object) jatun | past-tense marker; replaces li in a sentence. ju   | or jupa | adj->verb: to make sth come to have the property of the following adj phrase; to <adjective phrase>ify sth; to make sth `<adjective phrase>`; sasa tawa li jupa hilu i mi  = the wind is making me cold. mi jupa <safe> i tumu  = I'm making the room safe ka   | also, too, even, indeed (emphasizes the word(s) before it) ki   | question-marker: "is it the case that/is it that/est-ce que"; comes before statement. li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject"